 I write essays about gender, aesthetics, and bodies in popular culture and literary history.
-I've written for Slate, The Hairpin, The Awl, Avidly, and the Los Angeles Review of Books.
+I've written for The New Yorker, Slate, The Hairpin, The Awl, Avidly, and the Los Angeles Review of Books.
 I cut my teeth recapping for Television Without Pity from 2005-2009.

 Pregnancy, Childbirth, and Culture / Personal Essays

 “Is Motherhood a Genre?”
 (BLARB— Nominated for a Pushcart Prize)